Key takeaways

 These three strategies are interconnected:

-• Asset migration helps your plan evolve over time.
+- Asset migration helps your plan evolves over time.

 Together, they form the foundation of disciplined, long-term wealth management—often delivering more value than attempting to outperform the market through stock picking or market timing.